 In October 1945, there were rumors that Elliott might be traded by the Pirates to the New York Giants.
 He had come off a strong offensive season in which he batted .290 and knocked in 108 runs despite hitting just eight homers.
 Although he was approaching 30 years of age, he was clearly the fourth-place team’s most desirable player in a potential trade.
 It is also likely that teams felt his power numbers would improve in a park that was more favorable to hitters than Forbes Field.
 Moreover, one report alleged, “Elliott is said to have told friends that if Frankie Frisch remained manager of the Corsairs, he would request a change of scene.”

 That change of scenery took place after Elliott endured a subpar 1946 season, by his standards (.263, 5 homers, 68 RBIs).
-On September 30, the Pirates traded Elliott to the Braves along with Hank Camelli in return for Billy Herman, Elmer Singleton, Stan Wentzel, and Whitey Wietelmann.
+On September 30, the day after the end of the season, the Pirates traded Elliott to the Braves along with Hank Camelli in return for Billy Herman, Elmer Singleton, Stan Wentzel, and Whitey Wietelmann.
 Even though Herman would later go on to manage in Pittsburgh, the trade really did not benefit the Pirates on the field, as Herman played in only 15 more major-league games and the other three players appeared in a total of only 127 games for the Pirates.
 For the Braves, however, it proved one of the best swaps in team history.

 According to Al Hirshberg: “[T]he Pirates had two ball players who interested the Braves to no end.
 One was Ralph Kiner, a rookie outfielder whose 23 home runs led the National League in 1946 and who gave every indication of being well on his way towards fame and fortune.… The other Pittsburgh ball player who intrigued the Braves was Bob Elliott.… Of the two, Southworth’s first choice was Elliott, in spite of the slugging potentialities of the youthful Kiner.
 The Braves manager was thinking about the empty hole that would be left at third base with Herman gone.
 The Pirates didn’t want to give up either of their stars.….
 [The Braves brain trust] pointed out that the big Californian wasn’t happy in Pittsburgh, which was true.….